LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: pull - Images

+* Docker images are composed of
+  * metadata that describes the images content and how to execute it
+  * multiple file-system layers stored as tarballs

+* udocker pulls the metadata and layers
-* Layers and metadata are pulled with DockerHub REST API.
+  * using the DockerHub REST API.

-* Image metadata is interpreted to identify the layers.
+  * Image metadata is parsed to identify the layers.

-* Layers are stored in the user home directory under `${UDOCKER_DIR}/.udocker/layers`.
+  * Layers are stored in the user home directory under `${UDOCKER_DIR}/.udocker/layers`
+  * Image information with links to the layers is under `${UDOCKER_DIR}/.udocker/repos`

 ![bg right:50% w:650px](imgs/udocker-pull.png)